soilwise-he/UC4-C2-resource-annotation/resources/compost/readme.md

 - CSVW JSON-LD Metadata for this dataset
 - CSV version of the xsl dataset (var_defs tab) above
 - JSON Mapping file

+Issues in this work:
+- How to deal with additional info in UoM, e.g. 'substrate' or 'fresh matter'?
+Shouldn't be in UoM, think actually goes to ObsProp, ideally we'd have I-ADOPT where this would be either the Matrix or a constraint.
+- Some of this info from comment is relevant, currently ignored
+- Various base URIs used in the examples, e.g. for ObsProps, Procedures, are missing
+- Some numeric values, e.g. NO3_N, are prefixed with a '<' sign, unclear if this is below threshold, as different values
+- Currently the observational part of the CSVW JSON-LD doesn't have a FoI or phenomenonTime, as this is available from previous columns.
+Do we leave it this way, or do we integrate this into each Observation column description?